 Joyce Schwensen is a seasoned Seattle-based adoption lawyer and former adoption agency executive director who can assist you if you are seeking to adopt only a girl or only a boy.
 She will give you a frank assessment of your opportunities and discuss your best options.
 Having a gender preference for your child is an understandable sentiment and one that can be accommodated under certain circumstances.

-Call Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation.
+Call Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation.
 Joyce Schwensen helps people throughout Washington, including in Tacoma, Vancouver, and Spokane.
 She is based in Seattle.

 King County Gender Choices in Adoptions Overview